-I these learnings are based on an Inbound Marketing training workshop in Dublin I ran for a group of 10 individuals from a multinational organisation in mid 2016.
+These learnings are based on an Inbound Marketing training workshop in Dublin I ran for a group of 10 individuals from a multinational organisation in mid 2016.
 Only a few people in the room had any previous marketing knowledge.
 Most didn’t understand what Inbound Marketing was and how it could impact their day-to-day or their organisations goals.
 By the end of the day there was a clear transformation.
-They were excited by the possibilities, understood how to use Hubspot tools to build Inbound Marketing Campaigns and had clear next steps in place.
+They were excited by the possibilities.
+They understood how to use Hubspot tools to build Inbound Marketing Campaigns and had clear next steps in place.

 What makes a really successful workshop?